How to Stay Motivated Without Motivation

 What "Safe Planning" Means for Your Brain

-Safety isn't just physical.
-It's:
+Safety isn’t just physical.
+It’s emotional and sensory, too.

-• Predictability, and knowing what comes next
+Predictability — knowing what comes next

-• Sensory comfort and being in environments that don't overwhelm
+Sensory comfort — environments that don’t overwhelm

 4 Steps to Build Motivation-Free Habits